gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 Overall the software consists of the following packages:

-Control:
+Control package:
 Classes that encapsuate the Business logic:
 - Main class, that starts the GUI or allows a console run.

-* Mgmt sub-package:
+Mgmt sub-package:
 - LanguagesManager: Singleton in charge of the overall information on languages.
 - SpecificLanguageManager: Singleton looks after index and repo of a given language.
 - RecommendationsHandler: Singleton that generates the recommendations.

-* Querytermgen sub-package:
+Querytermgen sub-package:
 - Query term generator: Called by the RecommendationsHandler.

-* Index sub-package:
+Index sub-package:
 - LSA indexer: LSA indexing.
 - Per-Language indexer: Lucene indexing.
 - Indexer: dummy super-class from which the 2 former inherit.

-* Query sub-package:
+Query sub-package:
 - Query handler: dummy super-class
 - Per-language query handler
 - LSA query handler: Querying with LSA.
 - CL query handler: Cross-language query handler.
 Implements optimizations.

-* Utils sub-package:
+Utils sub-package:
 - TranslationHandler: Singleton allowing to use translation services of Apertium, Google Translate and/or Moses.

-Model:
+Model package:
 Data classes:
 - LanguageFolder: Matches a language to its repository and index.
 - PaperHit: Resulting item from a query.